thiagokimo/TMDb/README.md

 ![Fullscreen Image](https://raw.githubusercontent.com/thiagokimo/TMDb/master/screenshots/fullscreen-image.png)

 ## The Mission
-In this assignment I had to provide to users 3 main features:
+In this assignment I had to provide 3 main user features:

 - Search for movies
 - See details of a movie